 The words ‘benefit-in-kind’ sound warm and welcoming.
 But if you’re a company car driver these three little words will strike fear into your heart.
 Benefit-in-kind or BIK is the tax taken out of your pay packet every month if your employer gives you a car which you can also use for personal miles, like ferrying the family around at the weekend.

-But we have some good news for you, if your car can travel for over 40 miles using pure electric range - like a BMW 330e - then you pay just 6% of the car's value per year in benefit-in-kind, compared to 12% for those that manage less than 30, whilst owning a diesel car means you'll take an even larger hit.
+But we have some good news for you, if your car can travel for over 40 miles using pure electric range then you pay just 6% of the car's value per year in benefit-in-kind, compared to 12% for those that manage less than 30, whilst owning a diesel car means you'll take an even larger hit.
+Pure electric cars like the Nissan Leaf attract just 1% in the 2020/21 tax year and 2% in 2022 to 2025.
 Who say's there's no such thing as a free lunch!

 Get the full lowdown on the BIK rules here.